Fire Prevention Planning for Home Safety

 Types of Fire Extinguishers

 There are four types of fire extinguishers.
 They are four classes of fire extinguishers A, B, C, and D. You need a different one of the four for separate types of fires.
+But as a general rule of thumb, you can get a multipurpose fire extinguisher for home use.
+This will cover A, B & C-class.
+Points 1-3 link to the same fire extinguisher.

 - For fires involving ordinary types of materials such as paper and wood need Class A fire extinguishers.